pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/continuous-delivery/google-cloud-build.md

 ## Pulumi Config

 Set the appropriate `gcp:project` and `gcp:region` values.
-For example, if your GCP project ID is `awesome-project` and you would like to deploy resources to `us-central1`, then you should run:
+For example, if your Google Cloud project ID is `awesome-project` and you would like to deploy resources to `us-central1`, then you should run:

 `pulumi config set gcp:project awesome-project` and `pulumi config set gcp:region us-central`

 **Note**: Not all resources are available in all regions.
-Check that GCP supports [the region and resource combination](https://cloud.google.com/about/locations/).
+Check that Google Cloud supports [the region and resource combination](https://cloud.google.com/about/locations/).

 ## Build Configuration